Eddy Usage

 Eddy Calibration

-Probe,BL-Touch, or similar. - Multi-Z axis machines require a manual leveling once.
+Probe,BL-Touch, or related configurations are set - Multi-Z axis machines require manual bed leveling once

-- Before calibration, check that the heatbed is clear of debris and the nozzle is clean.
+- Before calibration, check that the heatbed is free of debris and the nozzle is clean

 Add Configuration